dashpay/docs/docs/user/network/dash-evo-tool/index.rst

 .. note::

-  The **Max** button currently has a bug and sets the withdrawal amount in credits instead of DASH, so you will need to manually adjust the amount if you use that button.
+  The **Max** button currently has a bug so you may need to manually adjust the amount if you use that button.

 Click **Withdraw** after entering the information.